dat3Cph/spring2025/docs/exam/backend/docs/spring2025.md

 |       | **Total**                                           | **100%** |

 ## Hand in on Wiseflow
+- Set aside 10 minutes at the end of the exam to hand in your solution.

 1. A zip file containing your whole project, including the `README.md` file with answers to the theoretical questions.
 2. A link to your GitHub repository.
 Don't push your solutions until the very end of the exam.
 Do not copy the clone link from GitHub, but grab the link from the browser address bar and paste it into Wiseflow.